 For the body and tail, you can use one layer.
 For the claws and legs, use two layers.
 You can cut the batting out slightly smaller than your fabric pieces.

-6. Make the lobster legs.
+6. Make the Lobster Legs

-First sew the double batting to the underside of the velvet with two horizontal lines 1/3 and 2/3 up the leg (it will make the legs look kind-of jointed).
+First, sew the double batting to the underside of the velvet with two horizontal lines 1/3 and 2/3 up the leg (it will make the legs look kind of jointed).
 Next, sew the fleece to the velvet, leaving the base open.
 Turn it inside out (a pencil helps for pushing), fold in the excess fabric, and sew the base shut.

-7. Make the lobster claws.
+7. Make the Lobster Claws

 First, sew the "thumb" part to the main part of the claw for the velvet and fleece pieces—you'll be doing 4 "thumb-sewings" total.
 Next, place the doubled batting on the underside of the velvet and sew the velvet to the fleece, leaving the base open.
 Trim excess fabric and turn it inside out, and you've got yourself a mighty fine lobster claw there, fella!

 Get your pipe cleaners.
-A thicker pipe cleaner works best because they'll add some density to the feelers (you can find them at craft or sewing stores, but I also have a link to them below).
+A thicker pipe cleaner works best because it'll add some density to the feelers (you can find them at craft or sewing stores, but I also have a link to them below).
 Bend down the ends of the pipe cleaners so you don't have any sharp points.

 Cut out a strip of velvet that is an inch or so longer than the length of the pipe cleaners, and about 2 inches across.
-Cut out 4 of these.
+Cut out four of these.
 Sew two strips to each other (velvet side to velvet side), leaving the base open.
 The antennas should be about a 3/4" across, with a slight taper and rounded edge a the tip.
-Trim excess fabric, turn it it inside out, and insert a pipe cleaner into each tube.
+Trim excess fabric, turn it inside out, and insert a pipe cleaner into each tube.

-Note: To turn the fabric inside out, I found a pencil was very handy.
+Note: To turn the fabric inside out, I found a pencil very handy.
 Just shove some fabric in and jam it through.

-9. Make the lobster tail.
+9. Make the Lobster Tail

 Sew the batting to the underside of the velvet with vertical lines that radiate out to each of the tail "petals."
 Sew the velvet to the fleece (leaving the base open), trim the excess fabric, and turn it inside out.
-Finish it with simple 1/2" hem along the edge (leaving the base open).
+Finish it with a simple 1/2" hem along the edge (leaving the base open).

-10. Make the head piece.
+10. Make the Head Piece

 This was the trickiest part for me.
 I found it was easiest to fit it to her head using the fleece first, since it's stiffer.
 Once you've got a good shape, stitch along the length rounded piece, attaching it to the long strip.
 Repeat this for the other side.
 Leave the edges rough for now, and repeat the process with the velvet.

 Next, sew the velvet head piece to the fleece head piece (back to back).
 You'll want to add the antennas at this stage.
 Make sure the pipe cleaner is actually sewn into the stitch.
-Turn the head piece inside out, and you should have a pretty solid looking dog hood.
-Finish it with simple 1/2" hem along the face opening and along the neck strap edges.
+Turn the head piece inside out, and you should have a pretty solid-looking dog hood.
+Finish it with a simple 1/2" hem along the face opening and along the neck strap edges.
 Leave the base (in the back) open.

-11. Sew the tail and head piece to the fleece body.
+11. Sew the Tail and Head Piece to the Fleece Body

 Make doubly sure that you're liking the length at this point (I ended up lobbing off a good 6 inches from the body section).
 All the rough edges from the head piece and tailpiece should now be sewn into the hem with the fleece part.